 Named after Hussain Shah Wali, it is an artificial lake which makes up for a picturesque destination too.
 The secret of its perennial flow is the fact that it is fed by its parent river, Musi.
 It is also said that it was this lake which was the constant source of water for the people of Hyderabad before the construction of Himayat Sagar and Osman Sagar which were built on the same river.

-Go Shopping.
 Here you will be coming across several shopping malls such as the Reliance Mansion, Christi Plaza, Prasads nearby Hussain Sagar Lake.
 All of them are perfect spots to have and experience something new.
-Visiting here after a long and tiring day of traveling and exploring around will help you recharge your mind and body.
+Visiting here after a long and tiring day of travelling and exploring around will help you recharge your mind and body.

-By Air.
 The nearest airport is the Rajiv Gandhi International Airport (HYD) located at a distance of 30-40 km from the lake.
-This airport was opened on 23th March 2008 for the purpose of replacing Begumpet airport.
+This airport was opened on March 23, 2008, for the purpose of replacing Begumpet airport.

 This airport has got one passenger terminal, a cargo terminal and two runways.
 Along with this, a few prominent highlighting features of this airport are the aviation training facilities, a fuel farm, a solar power plant along with MRO facilities.